 Take a look through our archives

-To celebrate our 50th Anniversary we’ve been taking a look through our archives, which are held in the Rare Books collection at Fisher Library, and on site in our office at the Holme Building.
+To celebrate our 50th Anniversary in 2020 we took a look through our archives, which are held in the Rare Books collection at Fisher Library, and in our office at the Holme Building.

 If you’re a current or past member of SUPRA, or former SUPRA councillor, we’d love to see your personal archives from your time at SUPRA.